Tokyo Area Guide: Yanaka 谷中 千駄木

-Much of the Yanaka area is sprinkled with temples and shrines - ensuring it will not meet the wrecking ball - and old wooden homes.
+Yanaka is sprinkled with temples and shrines - ensuring it will not meet the wrecking ball - and old wooden homes.
 Their survival today is thanks to Yanaka having miraculously been spared the horrific US air raids of March 1945 that destroyed the rest of east Tokyo.

-Other artists and figures prominent in their lifetimes are also interred here.
-If you wander into the cemetery, you will probably find yourself alone but for stray cats and the occasional crow.
+Other figures from Japanese history prominent in their lifetimes are also interred in Yanaka Cemetery.
+If you wander into the cemetery, you are quite likely find yourself alone, except for stray cats and the occasional crow.

 Adjoining Yanaka Cemetery to the west, and mirroring it in shape and size, is Yanaka's temple and shrine area, dotted with scores of Buddhist temples and Shinto shrines.
-In between them are wooden homes that have survived fire, neglect, Curtis LeMay (the US Air Force general who ordered the carpet bombing of Tokyo and many Japanese cities), greed (aka, the Bubble economy of the 1980s), nature, whim, etc.- and still stand.
+In between them are wooden homes that have survived fire, neglect, Curtis LeMay (the US Air Force general who ordered the carpet bombing of Tokyo and many Japanese cities), greed (aka, the bubble economy of the 1980s), nature, whim, etc.- and still stand.

 Hongyoji Temple in Yanaka is famous for its cherry blossom in spring and the temple grounds have three haiku stones inscribed with haiku poems by the poets Taneda Santoka (1882-1940) and Kobayashi Issa (1763-1827).